SupeRuier/awesome-active-learning/subfields/MLAL.md

   A label hierarchy is pre-defined.
   The informativeness of instance-label pair is counted in the contribution of ancestor and dependent.
   (7)

+# Multi-Instance-Multi-Label Active Learning

+In this case, the task is to predict the labels of bags of instances.
+The number of labels would be more than two.

+- [Active Learning in Incomplete Label Multiple Instance Multiple Label Learning [2021, Arxiv]](https://arxiv.org/pdf/2107.10804.pdf)